China Gambling Regulation

 3What Constitutes Illegal Gambling Organization?

-In 2005, the Supreme People’s Court, along with the Supreme People’s Procuratorate, released the Interpretation for Trial of Criminal Cases concerning Gambling.
-It states an individual is guilty of organizing illegal gambling activities if he or she gathers more than three people with the intention to gamble and collects a commission equal to or exceeding ¥5,000.
+In 2005, the Supreme People’s Court, along with the Supreme People’s Procuratorate, released the Interpretation for Trial of Criminal Cases Concerning Gambling.
+It states that an individual is guilty of organizing illegal gambling activities if he or she gathers more than three people with the intention to gamble and collects a commission equal to or exceeding ¥5,000.

 4Online Gambling Is Also Illegal